SMAPPNYU/facebookdeprivation_bh/README.md

 ## Authors

 Repository prepared by Nejla Asimovic.
+OSF project with the PAP: https://osf.io/f8dwz/

 Paper can be cited as [BIBTEX]:
 ```